John T. Whitaker predicted Hitler’s move into Russia — and its failure

 Whitaker headed to China in March 1945 to serve as Col. Richard Heppner’s deputy.
 For five months, he helped direct OSS efforts against the Japanese in the theater, collecting intelligence and planning sabotage raids.

 Back home on leave after V-J Day, in October 1945, he regaled his former colleagues at the Daily Times with stories, many of which “cannot be put into print.”
-With the war won, he told the newspaper he planned to return to newspaper work once discharged from military service.
+With the war won, he told the newspaper he planned to return to journalism once discharged from military service.
 But no more foreign correspondent posts, please.

 “I have lived abroad so much that I would like to see what the United States is like,” Whitaker said.